AmirrezaFarnamTaheri/StreamlineVPN/README.md

 4.  **⚡ Tests Server Performance**: This is the key step.
 It attempts a direct connection to each individual server to measure its real-world connection speed (latency/ping).
 Servers that are offline or too slow are discarded.
 5.  **🧹 Cleans and Sorts**: Finally, it removes any duplicate servers and sorts the remaining, working servers from **fastest to slowest**.
 6.  **📦 Generates Outputs**: It saves this final, sorted list into multiple formats, including the `base64` subscription file that you use in your app.
+7.  **📁 Optional Batch Saving**: With `--batch-size`, the script periodically saves intermediate results while it runs.

 -----